amiltonwong/CarND-Vehicle-Detection/writeup_template.md

 To reduce the quantity of the false positives and combine overlapping detections, I choose the following approach as suggested in class materials:
 1. add heatmap to discriminate the true positves and false postives and filter out latter.
 The correspondong part is located in function add_heat() in `cell `, which adds "heat" (+=1) for all pixels within windows where a positive detection is reported by my classifier.
-The individual heat-maps for the above images look like the following figure:
+The individual heat-maps for the above six images look like the following figure:

 ![alt text][image5]